Misogyny in sports: Coverage in media

 The quality of the stories and coverage themselves is also significantly lower than the men, including gag stories involving sexual dialogue or emphasizing the female bodies.
 Regarding the games themselves, the women have lower quality, editing mistakes, and fewer camera angles with fewer commentators.
 A longitudinal study conducted by researchers from Purdue University and University of Southern California of media coverage in sports and the differences found between males and females.
 Since the start of the 1980s, women's sports have had lower production quality while broadcasting, according to the study's author Toni Bruce.
-This was done by using lower sound quality, lower graphic quality, and fewer camera angles which presents women's sports a less dramatic and less entertaining.
+This was done by using lower sound quality, lower graphic quality, and fewer camera angles which presents women's sports as less dramatic and less entertaining.
 As well as low quality broadcasting, in almost every story of a male team or male player there is an interview or analysis done by a professional athlete or commentator as compared to 1/3 of the stories on female athletes or teams include interviews.
 Another study found that, between 1989 and 2000 sexist language was often used to describe female athletes and teams, sexualizing them and focusing on their families.
 From about the mid-2000s, language turned "gender bland", promoting a sexist slant by means of unenthusiastic recitals of performance, lending a lackluster patina to them as compared to men's.
 The researchers suggest that gender bland sexism elevates men with more entertaining language so that they garner more followers and media attention, taking the spotlight off female sports.
 The dominant language which plays a major role in media coverage of men's sports is largely absent in female sports coverage.
 Commentators talk more about statistics which, according to the study, were uninteresting.
 A lot of stories about women are also what audiences consider gag stories.
 In one example, SportsCenter ran a 13-second story on a "weightlifting granny".
 The researchers suggest that the prevalence of such stories undermines the standing of women in sports.